sftcd/openssl/esnistuff/echo.md

-Perhaps a good change would be for the ESNIConfig ``padded_length`` to now be optional and when present to mean "ensure the inner CH is at least this long and if longer is an integer multiple of 16 octets longer than this value."
-When no ``padded_length`` is specified, maybe just say inner CH MUST be at least 128 octets and a MUST be a multiple of 16 octets long and otherwise let implementers figure it out.
-(Perhaps with guidance that as far as possible sending the same size inner CH for all connections to the same ``public_name`` is better.)
+Perhaps a good change would be for the ESNIConfig ``padded_length`` to now be optional and when present to mean "ensure the inner CH is at least this long and if longer is an integer multiple of 16 octets."
+When no ``padded_length`` is specified, or if ``padded_length`` is shorter than the inner CH, then I pad as described above, with between 0 and 47 padding octets to get to a multiple of 16.

-(As an aside the length of the psk identity in the server's response ought also be padded now, as well as the Certificate etc.)
+(As an aside the length of the psk identity in the server's response might also call for padding now, in addition to the Certificate etc.)

 ## API issues